-6.9.2.
+6.7.2.
 Configuration

-- 2. Scroll up or down and select the appropriate sensor. - 3.
+- 1. Go to the Device list menu. - 2.
+Scroll up or down and select the appropriate sensor. - 3.
 Click or tap on the selected sensor to open its overview menu. - 4.
 Click or tap on Setup to access the sensor's Setup menu. - 5.
-In the Setup menu, you can change the tank capacity, select the liquid type and volume unit, set calibration values for empty and full tank levels, and view the current sensor value along with the battery level. - 6.
-After completing the setup, return to the Sensor overview menu. - 7.
+In the Setup menu, you can change the tank capacity, select the liquid type and volume unit, set calibration values for empty and full tank levels, and view the current sensor value along with the battery level. - After completing the setup, return to the Sensor overview menu. - 7.
 Click or tap on Device to open the device settings menu. - 8.
-In the Device menu, you can assign a custom name to the sensor and view additional device information, such as connection type, product ID, and VRM instance.

-Repeat steps 1 to 8 if you want to set up additional sensors.
+In the Device menu, you can assign a custom name to the sensor and view additional device information, such as connection type, product ID, and VRM instance. - Repeat steps 1 to 8 if you want to set up additional sensors.

-6.9.3.
+6.7.3.
 Tank level monitoring